 Ingredients

-You only need a few simple ingredients for this Reuben casserole recipe.
-They should be easy to find in your grocery store or online:
+You only need a few simple ingredients for this hearty casserole recipe.
+They should be easy to find in your grocery store or online.
+Full amounts are in the printable recipe card below.

 - Sauerkraut - from a jar or a bag